ESSolutions/ESSArch_EPP/ESSArch_PP/docs/user_guide/storage-units.rst

-.. _access-search:
+.. _storage-units:
 *******
-Search
+Storage units
 *******

-Access is where all **preserved** AIPs are listed.
+Access/storage-units is where all **preserved** AIPs are listed.
-We can see information like events and steps/tasks of the preserved AIP.
+We can see information such as events and steps/tasks of the preserved AIP.

-When clicking a row in the Access list view the user may make request from a request form.
+When clicking a row in the Access list view the user can make request from a request form.
 The available requests in Access are explained below.

 .. image:: images/access_request_form.png